Scene Summarization: Clustering Scene Videos into Spatially Diverse Frames: Scene Summarization

 \subsection{Problem Formulation}

-Imagine a mobile agent (\eg, a robot, a self-driving car, \etc) equipped with an RGB camera while moving in an environment (either indoor or outdoor).
-To provide an efficient means for users to grasp essential information, scene summarization is to compress a long series of input images $\mathcal{I}={I_1, I_2, \ldots, I_n}$ into a small set of keyframes $\mathcal{K}={K_1, K_2, \ldots, K_m}$ that capture the scene's essence, where $I_i$ and $K_i\in \mathbb{R}^{\textit{H}\times {W}\times{3}}$.
-This setup is similar to the video summarization setup.
-However, as discussed in Sec.~\ref{sec:evaluate_metric}, scene summarization concentrates on comprehending spatial scene structure and the evaluation for both tasks differs.
+Imagine a mobile agent (a robot, a self-driving car, \textit{etc.}) equipped with an RGB camera while moving in an environment (either indoor or outdoor).
+To provide an efficient means for users to grasp essential information, scene summarization compresses a long series of input images $\mathcal{I} = { I_1, I_2, \ldots, I_n }$ into a small set of keyframes $\mathcal{K} = { K_1, K_2, \ldots, K_m }$ that capture the scene's essence, where $I_i$ and $K_i\in \mathbb{R}^{\textit{H}\times {W}\times{3}}$.
+Such a setup is similar to that of video summarization.
+However, as discussed in Sec.~\ref{sec:evaluate_metric}, scene summarization focuses on understanding the spatial scene structure and the evaluation for both tasks differs.

 We propose an adaptable neural network summarizer \textbf{SceneSum} for scene summarization task, parameterized by $\phi$, to generate these keyframes without explicit frame-level importance labels.
-We are interested in solving this task in two different modes: (1) generalization, and (2) auto-labeling.
-The goal of (1) refers to a model's zero-shot summarization performance on data outside the training set, assessing its adaptability to unseen samples.
+We address this task in two modes: (1) generalization, and (2) auto-labeling.
+The goal of (1) refers to a model's zero-shot summarization performance on data outside the training set.
 In contrast, the objective of (2) refers to assessing the overfitting performance of a self-supervised model specifically on the training set.

 SceneSum is a clustering-based keyframe summarizer network in two modes: (1) self-supervision, and (2) weak supervision utilizing ground truth geo-labels.
-The difference between these two modes is highlighted in Fig.~\ref{fig:workflow}.
-Overall, as depicted in the figure, the pipeline consists of 2 main stages and 1 optional module: (1) frames clustering, (2) keyframe selection, and (3) ground truth supervision.
+The difference between these two modes is highlighted in Fig.~\ref{fig:workflow}(c).
+Overall, as depicted in the figure, the pipeline consists of 2 main stages and 1 optional module: (a) frames clustering, (b) keyframe selection, and (c) ground truth supervision.